MetelGamerYT/Single-Pages/README.md

 ```bash
 htpasswd -c /etc/apache2/.htpasswd yourusername
 ```
-> An Restart Apache2 again.
+> And Restart Apache2 again.
 > Done, now only those who have the password and the user you created will have access to the files.